 - If the price got to $43.50, his profit is $1 and he can now close the position, meaning he “buys” the instrument for a better price.

 The same concept of short selling on regular trading, applies to spread betting.
 If one believes a certain instrument’s value will rise he can place £10, for example, for each pip the price moves.
 If, however, the instrument’s value is expected to decrease, he can place the same £10 for each point it goes down, and make the same profit.

 Short Selling with AvaTrade

 Short selling is a well-accepted trading method, and can be applied to all types of instruments, whether you trade forex, commodities, stocks, bonds and others.
-Since it enables you to trade and benefit also when the markets are down, it is important to find a CFD broker that has a well-established trading analysis, which will help you decide whether you should go long (buying) or short (selling).
+Since it enables you to trade and benefit also when the markets are down, it is important to find a CFD broker that has a well-established trading record, which will help you decide whether you should go long (buying) or short (selling).
 This, with a combination of over 250 instruments, that AvaTrade offers to its clients, provides countless trading opportunities and high profit potential.

 - How can you manage the risk on a short sale?

 Because the potential loss on a short sale is unlimited it is critically important that traders work to proactively manage that risk.
 There are several ways to do this, including the use of a buy stop order to protect against the price of the underlying going up too much.
 An alternative is to place a trailing buy stop order that will follow the price of the underlying by the amount you specify and only trigger if the price goes against you.
 This allows you to let your winning short trades run.